PeDiot/twitter-inflation-perception/README.md

 Each tweet was embedded of using a sentence transformer model, all-MiniLM-L6-v2.
 Tweets are therefore translated in a 384-dimensions space.
 This enabled to get numerical features on which a classification model can be applied.

+### Sentiment analysis

+In order to get more information than just whether a tweet talks about prices or not and in which direction, a sentiment analysis was conducted.
+The objective was to be able to predict the polarity of a tweet.

+For this purpose, camemBert, a pre-trained version of roBERTa on French language tweets.

+With more time, a prior labeling of the data in order to fine-tune the model could have been conducted.
+In this case, the focus was on the ex-ante evaluation of the model.

 ## Modeling process